AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/release-notes/current.md

     If you have Edge Delivery Services license as part of AEM Sites, [you can now onboard your site with Edge Delivery Services directly through Cloud Manager](/help/implementing/cloud-manager/edge-delivery-services.md).
 This feature enables a guided, self-service Go Live experience.
 It also unifies essential workflows like domain name management, SSL certificates, and CDN mappings across all your AEM properties, ensuring consistency and efficiency. <!-- CMGR-49859 -->

-* KEEP IN YES?
-Customers using GitHub repositories can now create and use Web Tier Config pipelines. ( CMGR-59046 and Slack https://cq-dev.slack.com/archives/C07LFP5BZ2L/p1725407057847379 )
+* Customers who use GitHub repositories now have the ability to create and use Web Tier Config pipelines. <!--( KEEP IN?
+SP: YES CMGR-59046 and Slack https://cq-dev.slack.com/archives/C07LFP5BZ2L/p1725407057847379 ) -->

-* REMOVE.
-Slack message says next release?
-SSL Certificates table in Cloud Manager now enables pagination in the user experience. ( https://jira.corp.adobe.com/browse/CMGR-61041 and Slack https://cq-dev.slack.com/archives/C07LFRE9QJU/p1725408553760009 )

 <!--
 ## Early adoption program {#early-adoption}